MetOffice/git-novice/episodes/11-configuring-github.md

 1. Set your preferred name.
 This helps collaborators find you on GitHub.
 2. Set a public email, this also helps collaborators find your profile.
-   If you would like to keep your email address private click on **email settings**, then tick the **Keep my email addresses private** checkbox.
+   To keep your email address private click on **email settings**, then tick the **Keep my email addresses private** checkbox.
-3. Set your pronouns if you wish.
+3. Set your pronouns.
 4. If you have a professional website you can add a link to the URL section.
 5. If you have an [ORCID](https://orcid.org/) you can link your GitHub profile to your ID.